Sreesanjay/ghub/README.md

 - Payment Options: Choose from multiple payment methods including Cash on Delivery, Wallet Payments, and secure online payments through Razorpay.
 - Admin Panel: For seamless management, our platform includes an intuitive admin panel where administrators can manage products, users, categories, coupons, banners, and more.

+## Demo
+This application is deployed on Vercel Please check it out [here](https://ghub-c6o3.onrender.com/)